team-turing-sdc/video-player-and-carousel/README.md

 | remove specified movie name and associated videos from database | DELETE       | /associatedVideos | {name: 'Shrek 2', associatedVideos:[{title: '...', url: '...'}, ...]} | delete specified movie name and associated videos from database | {name: 'Shrek 2', associatedVideos:[{title: '...', url: '...'}, ...]}                                                                   |

-WHEN USING POSTGRES, CREATE A DATABASE WITH THE NAME 'movieData' BEFORE RUNNING THE POSTGRES SEED SCRIPT
+WHEN USING POSTGRES, CREATE A DATABASE WITH THE NAME 'movieData' BEFORE RUNNING THE POSTGRES SEED SCRIPT.

+WHEN USING CASSANDRA, MAKE SURE YOU HAVE JDK 8 VERSION OF JAVA AND CASSANDRA INSTALLED